 In 1963, Felix took his insights and left C&CI to create a competing set of albums, the Continental Line series.
 Since he was in Southern California and Dansco was already based in Los Angeles, he contracted with Dansco to make his albums.
 Felix posted several advertisements for his albums in a few issues of Coin World.
 The Continental Line series only ran for a few years, but during that time, Felix made significant changes.
 He switched the binder material from vinyl to faux leather and expanded the line of albums to include countries such as Austria, Germany, and Luxembourg.

-To read the rest of the article, you can find it on the ANA's Reading Room page here.
-A big thank you to all the collectors who pushed me to publish!
+The rest of the article can be found on the ANA's Reading Room page here.
+Thank you to all the collectors who encouraged me to publish!

 Justin Hinh [aka Dansco Dude]